ahmadexp/MiSTer_DB9/_Splitter_DB9MD/readme.md

 The cores of this fork are updated at the same rate as the official ones, adding this new feature, therefore, they are fully compatible with these.

 The updater script file update.sh must replace the current one in /scripts/ Update and will download the official versions of all cores in the same way except when there is a DB9 version, in this case it will download the DB9 version.
 The first time this script is launched it will be slower because it will do a general update.
-It is advised to install this script to download the always the latest cores.The arcade cores: Rygar, Sega System 1, Gyruss and all of Jotego must still be manually updated from this repository.
+It is advised to install this script to download the always the latest cores.The arcade cores: Sega System 1 and Gyruss and all of Jotego must still be manually updated from this repository.

 SOURCES: